 - Pain in one or more internal organs

-Although spinal stenosis in the thoracic region can be congenital, in most cases it is a result of the natural aging process.
-The thoracic vertebrae, as well as other vertebrae, can develop a number of conditions over time due to wear-and-tear, injury, or overuse.
+Although spinal stenosis in the thoracic region can be congenital (something an individual is born with), in most cases it is a result of the natural aging process.
+The vertebrae, intervertebral discs and ligaments in the thoracic region of the spine — as well as other regions of the spine — can develop a number of conditions over time due to wear-and-tear, injury or overuse.
 All of these conditions can contribute to narrowing of the spinal canal, such as:

 - Degenerative disc disease